-The eyes that inspired Stephen Stills to write “Suite: Judy Blue Eyes,” are still deep blue and lit with the spark of a veteran performing artist.
+In Judy Collins: Winter Stories, we see the eyes that inspired Stephen Stills to write “Suite: Judy Blue Eyes,” Collins’s eyes are deep blue and lit with the spark of a veteran performing artist.
 That voice was just as crisp and smoothly transitioned through several octaves, the same as when she first performed her guitar-based songs back in the 60s.
 A volume of curly hair framed a soulful face.

 The crowd at the Town Hall was enthralled to spend the December 17 evening with the incredible Judy Collins, accompanied by the talented and popular North Carolina band Chatham County Line and the amazing singer, composer, and musician Toshi Reagon.
 Described as a “celebration of the holidays with a night of storytelling, holiday music, and winter classics,” the audience was not let down during the two-hour program.

 Singer, songwriter, guitarist, and pianist Collins has released 28 studio albums, four gold and two platinum, five live albums, and many other collaborative albums that span her seven-decade career.

 Entitled “Winter Stories,” the same name as her recently released CD, the outstanding North Carolina band Chatham County Line (CCL) joined Collins onstage.
 They thrilled attendees with their breathtaking duet of music by Norwegian folk artist Jonas Fjeld.
 CCL’s John Teer played a delightful solo, exhibiting his remarkable gifts as he transitioned from mandolin to fiddle.
 CCL’s other members included songwriter, guitarist, vocalist, and harmonica player Dave Wilson, standup bassist, and pedal steel player Greg Readling, and the newest addition to the band, drummer Dan Hall.